. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 An endoscopy is a procedure that allows your doctor to look at the lining of your small intestine.
 If you have celiac disease, the lining of your small intestine will be damaged.

-What is a low carb diet?
+What is a low-carb diet?

-Are gluten-free and low carb diets the same thing?
+Are gluten-free and low-carb diets the same thing?

-Gluten-free and low carb diets are not at all the same thing.
-As mentioned earlier, a gluten-free diet excludes all foods that contain gluten while a low carb diet restricts carbohydrates.
+Gluten-free and low-carb diets are not at all the same thing.
+As mentioned earlier, a gluten-free diet excludes all foods that contain gluten, while a low-carb diet restricts carbohydrates.
 There are some low carb foods that still contain gluten and some gluten-free foods that are high in carbs.

-Some gluten-free foods are also low in carbohydrates, such as vegetables, meat, fish, poultry, eggs, dairy products, nuts, and seeds.
+Some naturally gluten-free foods are also low in carbohydrates, such as vegetables, meat, fish, poultry, eggs, dairy products, nuts, and seeds.
 However, there are also many gluten-free foods that are high in carbohydrates, such as gluten-free bread, pasta, cereal, and baked goods.

 It is possible to follow a gluten free-diet that is also low in carbohydrates.
 If you are following a gluten-free diet and you are also trying to reduce your carbohydrate intake, it is important to focus on eating gluten-free foods that are low in carbohydrates.
 You should also read food labels carefully and limit gluten-free foods that are high in carbohydrates and added sugar.

-When beginning to follow a gluten-free or a low carb diet, it is helpful to talk to a Registered Dietitian who can help create a personalized diet plan that meets your individual needs.
+When beginning to follow a gluten-free or a low-carb diet, it is helpful to talk to a Registered Dietitian who can help create a personalized diet plan that meets your individual needs.

 So, should I eat gluten or not?